sebastianbrzustowicz/E-commerce-API/README.md

 ## License

-Robot Tasker API is released under the MIT license.
+E-commerce API is released under the MIT license.

 ## Author